AriasaProp/TechnoWar/README.md

 ## Dependencies
 Thanks for 🙏
-@nothing for stb/stb_image as image decompressor
+> @nothings for stb/stb_image as image decompressor
-@dharani811 for bmfont/bmfont as font object
+> @dharani811 for bmfont/bmfont as font object

 ## License